 Example

-Inclusive campaigns
+Inclusive Campaigns

-Change body perception, improve brand identification.
+Changes body perception, improves brand identification.

 Collaboration with body positivity organizations.

-Advertising regulations
+Advertising Regulations

 Encourage more authentic and varied representations.